 You may appeal a citation, if you believe the vehicle was written by mistake or not in violation.
-Appeal must be requested within 15 days of it being written.
+Appeal must be requested within thirty (30) days of it being written.

 The Parking Division currently accepts checks, cash, money orders, debit cards, Visa, Mastercard, and Discover at the customer service window.
+You can now also pay citations through the Iowa State Parking Portal.
 Please do not send cash through the mail or when utilizing the drop box at 2519 Osborn Drive, 27 Armory Building, Ames, IA 50011.

 List of violations and their fines.